ozgunceng/ozgunceng/README.md

 I'm experienced in Machine Learning, Computer Vision and Firmware Development.
 Besides, I worked as a Game Developer in Serbia and Data Scientist in Germany at well-known companies.

-⚡ Previous projects that I've been involved in were,
+⚡ Previous projects that I've been involved in were, \n

 Vision Algorithms,
 Electric Vehicle Firmware Development,